aligator4sah/PrayerOutreachWarriors/README.md

 7. Streach: push notification to remind user pray each day.
 8. Reward/Encuragement for keeping praying or requirements have completed.
 9. create event and location for reach out or internal prayer

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-# PrayerOutreachWarriors